ekankaka/viremictimepredicteR/README.md

 Weights: The currently recommended options include:
 - `None`: Model with no weights (all data points carry the same weight = 1)

-Results:
-With default settings, output contains results for all recommeded diversity measures, based on Bayesian simple unweighted linear regression.
-Predictions include a median estimate and a 95% credible interval.
-However:

 ## Installation

 You can install the development version of viremictimepredicteR from [GitHub](https://github.com/) with: